 When – Early morning or late afternoon when the switchbacks are in shade.

-Getting to the trailhead – Take the Kaibab South Rim bus (orange line) from Mather Point or the Visitors Centre to South Kaibab Trailhead stop.
+Getting to the trailhead – Take the Kaibab South Rim bus (orange line) from Mather Point or the Visitors Centre to the South Kaibab Trailhead stop.

 Facilities – South Kaibab Trailhead has a restroom and a water refill station (May to October only).
 There is no water once you leave the trailhead.
-There is parking at Pipe Creek Vista but it’s 0.75 miles from the trailhead.
+There is parking at Pipe Creek Vista, but it’s 0.75 miles from the trailhead.

-• Distance – 5.4 miles (point to point)
+- Distance – 5.4 miles (point to point)

-• Time – 2 hours 30 minutes
+- Time – 2 hours 30 minutes

-• Elevation change – 400 feet descent
+- Elevation change – 400 feet descent

-This is the best section of the South Rim Trail, covering about half its length.
+This is probably the best section of the South Rim Trail, covering about half its length.
 It’s an extension of hike 1 above, starting with Powell, Hopi and Mohave viewpoints, then continuing along the trail to Pima Point.

-Along the way it passes the Great Mohave Wall Viewpoint and peers down into the Abyss – the deepest sheer vertical drop on the South Rim.
+Along the way, it passes the Great Mohave Wall Viewpoint and peers down into the Abyss – the deepest sheer vertical drop on the South Rim.

 Pima Point itself sits on a promontory overhanging the canyon.
 It has an excellent view of the Colorado River set in a deep gash in the canyon.
 On quiet days, the Granite Rapids can be heard echoing around the canyon walls 4,000 feet below.

-The walk is 5.4 miles which can be tiring on a hot day.
+The walk is 5.4 miles, which can be tiring on a hot day.
 But the trail is quite easy with almost no uphill and only very gradual descent.

 When – Late afternoon for great sunsets.

 Getting to the Trailhead – Take the shuttle bus (red route) from Grand Canyon Village to Powell Point.
-At the end of the hike get the shuttle bus from Pima Point back to Grand Canyon Village.
+At the end of the hike, get the shuttle bus from Pima Point back to Grand Canyon Village.
 From December to March, you can also drive your own vehicle.

-• Distance – 3-mile round trip (1.5 miles each way)
+- Distance – 3-mile round trip (1.5 miles each way)

-• Time – 2 hours, 30 minutes
+- Time – 2 hours, 30 minutes

-• Elevation change – 1,150 feet descent and ascent
+- Elevation change – 1,150 feet descent and ascent

-Firstly, it uses the South Kaibab Trail which stays higher up on the ridgeline offering better views for longer.
+Firstly, it uses the South Kaibab Trail, which stays higher up on the ridgeline, offering better views for longer.

 The only downside is the lack of shade.
-In spring or fall the temperatures are not too bad, but in summer, this trail can be very hot.
+In spring or fall, the temperatures are not too bad, but in summer, this trail can be very hot.

 When – Start early morning so you can finish the climb back before it gets too hot.

 Getting to the trailhead – Take the Kaibab South Rim bus (orange line) from Mather Point or the Visitors Centre to the South Kaibab Trailhead stop.
-There is parking at Pipe Creek Vista but it’s 0.75 miles from the trailhead.
+There is parking at Pipe Creek Vista, but it’s 0.75 miles from the trailhead.

 Facilities – There are restrooms at South Kaibab Trailhead and Cedar Ridge.
 The South Kaibab Trailhead has a water refill station (May to October), but there is no water on the trail.

-• Distance – 4-mile round trip (2 miles each way)
+- Distance – 4-mile round trip (2 miles each way)

-• Time – 3 hours 15 minutes
+- Time – 3 hours 15 minutes

-• Elevation change – 1,360 feet descent and ascent
+- Elevation change – 1,360 feet descent and ascent

-Bright Angel Trail is the most famous of the trails that descends into the Grand Canyon.
+Bright Angel Trail is the most famous of the trails that descend into the Grand Canyon.
 From the trailhead at Grand Canyon Village, it is 10 miles and 4,000 feet of descent to reach Phantom Ranch on the banks of the Colorado River.

 Unfortunately, the best section of the trail is towards the end as it cuts across the inner canyon.
 However, you can get a good feeling of what the trail is like by walking to 2-mile Corner.

-From Grand Canyon Village the Bright Angel Trail starts a gradual descent.
+From Grand Canyon Village, the Bright Angel Trail starts a gradual descent.
 Passing through a tunnel, a wonderful view of the path twisting down the canyon opens up before you.
 The trail passes through another tunnel and then descends steeply through a series of switchbacks.

 The views are never as expansive as from the South Kaibab or South Rim Trail.
 But the path tucked against the canyon wall is interesting.
 The temperature increase as you descend is remarkable.